dtnguyen96/ravenous-project/README.md

 This is Yelp-clone web version

-Go to this website: ....
+Go to this website: http://theyelpclone.surge.sh/

-Put in restaurant name and sortby
+Put in restaurant name and choose sort by, then hit Search